rear/rear/doc/user-guide/04-scenarios.md

 An OBDR backup tape is similar to an OBDR rescue tape, but next to the rescue environment, it also consists of a complete backup of the system.
-This is very convenient in that a single tape can be use for disaster recovery, and recovery is much more simple and completely automated.
+This is very convenient in that a single tape can be use for disaster recovery, and recovery is much more straightforward and completely automated.

 CAUTION: Please make sure that the system fits onto a single tape uncompressed.
          For an LTO4 Ultrium that would mean no more than 1.6TB.